 Why Would Apple Do This

-Now everyone is wondering why so Apple published a letter to customers admitting to the slowing of phones performance titled “A Message to Our Customers about iPhone Batteries and Performance.”
+Now that everyone is wondering why they would do this, Apple published a letter to customers admitting to the slowing of phones performance titled “A Message to Our Customers about iPhone Batteries and Performance.”
 In the letter Apple states that:

 “First and foremost, we have never — and would never — do anything to intentionally shorten the life of any Apple product, or degrade the user experience to drive customer upgrades.
 Our goal has always been to create products that our customers love, and making iPhones last as long as possible is an important part of that.” -Apple

 So if this is the case then why did they do it?
 To answer this you have to understand how batteries in your iPhone and other rechargeable batteries work. iPhones use lithium-ion batteries which is common among rechargeable batteries.
 They work great for powering all of your portable devices.
-The downside is that over time the power storage capacity degrades because of a complicated chemical reaction that happens in side the battery .
-The degrading process can be sped up by how often you are on your phone, how many times you have to charge it, and environmental conditions.
+The downside is that over time the power storage capacity degrades because of a complicated chemical reaction that happens inside the battery.
+The degrading process can be sped up by how often you are on your phone leading to how many times you have to charge it also environmental conditions.

-This feature was secretly added in iOS 10.2.1 to address the issue of iPhone 6 and iPhone 6s unexpectedly shutting down.
-Your phone might have unexpected shut down because what you were attempting to do might have needed more power than the battery can give.
-So in order to protect your phone it would restart.
+This feature was secretly add in iOS 10.2.1 to address the issue of iPhone 6 and iPhone 6s unexpectedly shutting down.
+Your phone might have unexpected shut down because what you were doing might have needed more power than the battery can give.
+So in order to protect your phone, it would restart.

 So Whats Apple Going To Do About It

-So in conclusion I hope this has provided a better understanding into why Apple has made this decision to slow your phone.
-Its not an attempt to make more money but instead a way to provide a better user experience under the circumstances.
+So in conclusion, I hope this has provided a better understanding of why Apple has made this decision to slow your phone.
+It’s not an attempt to make more money but instead the way to provide a better user experience under the circumstances.